 The following documents are needed in order to issue a Certificate of Eligibility or Form I-20.
 A Certificate of Eligibility or Form I-20 is needed to apply for a student visa.*:

 Proof of income in the form of pay stubs, letters of employment, bank statements, and/or affidavits of support.
 All documents should be dated no later than three months prior to the time of application.

-Submit a $400.00 enrollment deposit to Post University (non-refundable after May 1st)
+Submit a $400.00 enrollment deposit to Post University (refundable if the student Visa application is denied)

 A copy of the applicant’s passport information page with photo.